TL; DR: How to Make Agile Work in Fast-Growing Startups

 Plus, and that is my favorite activity, run mandatory workshops with all new hires where they have to prototype a new app.
 The exercise works for everyone — sales, marketing, customer care, finance, HR… — no specific knowledge required.

-One of my workshops takes about 6 to 8 hours, and the participants build a clickable prototype of a team-event organization app.
-They learn how to figure out what app might be valuable as well as how Scrum and user story mapping work.
+In my experience, a class takes about 6 to 8 hours, and the participants build a clickable prototype of a team-event organization app.
+They learn how to figure out what app might be valuable and how Scrum and user story mapping work.

 At the end of the workshop, people either love building products or the product delivery organization earned at least their respect.
 Both are highly valuable mindsets for an agile startup.